PyGCL/PyGCL/README.md

 Our PyGCL implements four main components of graph contrastive learning algorithms:

-* Graph augmentation: transforms input graphs into congruent graph views.
+* **Graph augmentation** transforms input graphs into congruent graph views.
-* Contrasting architectures and modes: generate positive and negative pairs according to node and graph embeddings.
+* **Contrasting architectures and modes** generate positive and negative pairs according to node and graph embeddings.
-* Contrastive objectives: computes the likelihood score for positive and negative pairs.
+* **Contrastive objectives** compute the likelihood scores for positive and negative pairs.
-* Negative mining strategies: improves the negative sample set by considering the relative similarity (the hardness) of negative sample.
+* **Negative mining strategies** improve the negative sample set by considering the relative similarity (i.e. hardness) of negative samples.

-We also implement utilities for training models, evaluating model performance, and managing experiments.
+PyGCL also implements utility functions for model training, performance evaluation, and experiment management.

 # Implementations and Examples